 Many people commonly, but wrongly, view lactic acid as a waste product that causes fatigue and muscle soreness.
-However, while lactic acid production often accompanies fatigue, it does not directly cause tired muscles, nor is it responsible for the muscle soreness you may feel a day or two after your workout.
+While lactic acid production often accompanies fatigue, however, it does not directly cause tired muscles, nor is it responsible for the muscle soreness you may feel a day or two after your workout.

 Lactic Acid Production

 Muscles can break down carbohydrates anaerobically to provide energy, resulting in a compound called pyruvate.
 When oxygen is available, pyruvate can be further broken down aerobically to provide more energy.
 But when sufficient oxygen is not available, pyruvate is converted into lactic acid.

 Lactic Acid and Fatigue

 Lactic acid is rapidly broken down into a compound called lactate, resulting in the release of hydrogen ions.
 Your body can clear lactate by metabolizing it for energy, but when lactate production exceeds the clearance rate, it accumulates in your muscles and bloodstream.

-Delayed Onset Muscle Soreness
+Delayed-Onset Muscle Soreness

 Lactic acid may cause a temporary burning sensation in your muscles while you're working out.
-However, contrary to popular belief, it is not responsible for delayed onset muscle soreness, or DOMS, which is muscle soreness that typically develops a day or two after exercise.
+However, contrary to popular belief, it is not responsible for delayed-onset muscle soreness, or DOMS, which is muscle soreness that typically develops a day or two after exercise.

 Clearing Lactic Acid

 During and after your workout, your muscles and heart can metabolize lactate for energy.
 Your liver clears lactate from the bloodstream by converting it into glucose, or blood sugar.
-The liver can also convert lactate into amino acids, the building blocks of proteins.
+The liver can also convert lactate into amino acids, the building blocks of protein.
 Some lactate is lost in your sweat as well.